 Instead of the wine or sugary treats, opt for a few crackers with cheese or a tablespoon of almond or peanut butter with a slice of whole wheat toast.
 High fibre cereals with milk or fruit with nuts are healthier options that help you feel satiated so you can sleep better.

 And, when you sleep better, you wake up hungry.
 I like to think about what I’m going to have for breakfast when I go to sleep.
 You can even leave some of your breakfast items out the night before and set the timer on your coffee machine.
-When breakfast is ready, it’s so much easier to wake up.
+When breakfast is ready, it’s so much easier to wake up—you can have something to look forward to when you get up in the morning.
+(And remember: Never skip breakfast!)

 You can also use this extra time to set the mood for the day.
 Remember, our thoughts are creative forces.